Mandatory Boating Safety Education Q&A

 If you successfully completed the Boat-Ed.com Internet course, you received a paper certificate and a plastic card.
 If your plastic boater ID card already bears the blue course approval stamp, no other action is required.
 Display your credentials to all enforcement personnel to demonstrate that you have taken a State-required boating safety course.

 If you took the course prior to 1/1/14 and your card does not bear the course approval stamp, you may request a stamp to affix to your existing card.
 To do this, send a copy of your certificate with a request for a blue course approval sticker via e-mail, post or fax to firstname.lastname@example.org, Clifford Inn, Division of Boating and Ocean Recreation, 333 Queen Street, Suite 300, Honolulu, Hawaii 96813, (fax) 587-1977.

-Be sure to provide a return mailing address if it differs from what is printed on your certificate and your card.
+Be sure to provide a return mailing address if it differs from what is printed on your certificate and your card or you do not have a mail receptacle.

 Both the plastic boater ID card from Boat-Ed with the course approval stamp and the State-issued Boater Safety Education Card will be valid when DLNR begins enforcing the Mandatory Education Rule.